 My PhD research centers on language competition and executive functioning in bilinguals, and is supervised by Dr Sandie Cleland and Dr Emily Nordmann.
 Previously, I used dMRI and fMRI to investigate the structural connectivty of temporal voice areas for my MSc thesis, and steady-state visual evoked potentials to research a gaze bias in multiple identity tracking for my MA Honours thesis.

 My PhD project is concerned with the role bilingualism plays in executive functioning.
 Previous research suggests that speaking two or more languages benefits executive functioning but recently, concerns regarding the methods and analyses used to investigate this relationship have been raised.
 Following a meta-analytic investigation of this question, I am conducting high powered studies with established and new methodologies to address the key questions raised during the debate surrounding this research area, including issues of convergent validity, training effects, and expectancy effects.
-I am lucky to be testing participants across all age groups, from young children to older adults, and hope that this will answer some of the questions central to the hypothesis that bilingualism has a positive effect on executive functioning.

 2014/15: Dr Daniela Sammler, Max Planck Institute for Cognition and Neurosciences in Leipzig